yulondawyatt/unit-fundamentals/common-methods-and-tools/readme.md

 ### .toUpperCase()

 You can make all your text capital letters using a string method.

-Look at the documentation.
+Google for and then look at the documentation at MDN.
 First, you may notice that this method says `String.prototype.toUpperCase()`.
 When you see this syntax (with `prototype` in the middle), you can attach the function to your value when you see the word prototype.
 This is in contrast to the Math method, where you have to start with the word `Math` and then add `.something()`.
 You'll learn more about the keyword prototype later in the course.

 As you read the documentation, there are a few sections.
 They generally show a pattern that shows a demo, then the syntax and some other sections that may or may not have the information you are looking for.
 Finding what you need in documentation is a skill you'll build over time.